Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

 \section{Introduction}

-The marginal data density (MDD) is of central importance in Bayesian inference, providing a summary of the evidence contained in the data about a model.
+The marginal data density (MDD), also known as marginal likelihood, is of central importance in Bayesian inference, providing a summary of the evidence contained in the data about a model.
 Since it is required for the computation of Bayes factors and posterior odds ratios \citep[see e.g.][]{Kass1995}, it is essential for model comparisons, predictive analyses, and Bayesian hypotheses assessment.

-To define the MDD, let vector $\theta$ collect all of the parameters of a model and $\mathbf{y}$ denote observed data.
-MDD is the constant normalizing the posterior distribution of parameters given the data; it can be obtained by the application of Bayes' rule:
+To define the MDD, let $\theta$ denote a vector collecting all of the parameters of a model and $\mathbf{y}$ denote observed data.
+MDD is the constant normalizing the posterior distribution of parameters given the data which can be obtained by the application of Bayes' rule:

-where the numerator on the right hand side of equation (\ref{eq:bayesrule}) is the product of the likelihood function and the prior distribution of the parameters of the model, and the denominator contains the MDD.
-The latter is often obtained through integrating the joint distribution of data and parameters over the $n$-dimensional parameter vector defined on the parameter space $\Theta$:
+where on the left hand side is the posterior distribution, the numerator on the right hand side of equation (\ref{eq:bayesrule}) is the product of the likelihood function and the prior distribution of the parameters of the model, and the denominator is the MDD.
+The latter is often obtained through integrating the joint distribution of data and parameters over the $n$-dimensional parameter vector defined on the parameter space $\Theta\subseteq\mathbb{R}^n$:

-The integral in equation (\ref{eq:mdd}) can be computed analytically only for simple models, as for example, in \cite{Zellner1971}, \cite{Sims1998a}, \cite{Ardia2012}, \cite{Kociecki2012}, and \cite{ChanGrant2015}.
-For more complicated models, elaborate numerical integration methods are required \citep[see e.g.,][]{Gelfand1990a}.
-Estimation of MDD using such methods often involves significant costs due to substantial programming efforts and computational requirements.
+The integral in equation (\ref{eq:MDD}) can be computed analytically only for simple models.
+For more complicated models, elaborate numerical integration methods are required \citep[see e.g.,][]{Gelfand1990}.
+Estimation of MDD using such methods often involves significant costs due to substantial programming and computational requirements.
 Nevertheless, pursuing numerically precise and computationally feasible estimation techniques is worthwhile because of the importance of MDD applications.
-Good summaries of various proposals can be found in \cite{Ardia2012} and \cite{chen2012monte} among others.\footnote{A variety of methods have been proposed for computation of MDDs, we mention and use a dozen of them in this paper.
-Some examples that are not covered in this paper are the power posterior proposed by \cite{friel2008marginal}, nested sampling proposed by \cite{skilling2006nested} and path sampling studied by \cite{gelman1998simulating}.}
+Good summaries of various proposals can be found in \cite{Ardia2012} and \cite{chen2012monte} among others.

-We propose two new MDD estimators that outperform existing alternatives in terms of the numerical efficiency while maintaining computational feasibility.
+We propose two new MDD estimators (MDDEs) that outperform existing alternatives in terms of the numerical efficiency while maintaining computational feasibility.
 The first of these estimators belongs to the class of reciprocal importance sampling (RIS) MDDEs and the second to the class of Bridge Sampling (BS) MDDEs.
-The former class was proposed by \cite{Gelfand1994} defined by:
+The former class was proposed by \cite{Gelfand1994} and defined by: